Tips for a zero-waste festive season

 Wrap gifts in reusable cloth, such as your own pillow cases and sheets.
 They are just as fun to open and then afterwards they can go back to being used for their original purpose.
 It avoids the unnecessary wrapping paper waste and the plastic sticky tape.
 Occasionally you might also reuse wrapping received on gifts from the previous years.

-Try to avoid giving too many gifts in general.
-Secret Santa is a good option so that you each get one nice gift.
+Make memories, give second hand or gift experiences.
 Aim to purchase second hand gifts from the op shop to avoid all the unnecessary packaging.
 Alternatively you can purchase ‘experiences’ such as massages, theatre tickets, or dinner vouchers.
+Get cooking and give home made food & drinks in reusable containers.
 If you do purchase new gifts, try to purchase things that will have a positive effect on the world such as keep cups, fair trade items, donations to charity, or pot plants.

 Instead of buying Christmas cards, repurpose kids drawings and paintings (if you have children).
 Kids end up bringing home so much artwork from school and kinder, and it may not be possible to keep every picture.
 Best to share the joy!